airo-ugent/airo-mono/airo-camera-toolkit/airo_camera_toolkit/cameras/multiprocess/README.md

 ## Usage
 See the  main function in [multiprocess_rgb_camera.py](./multiprocess_rgb_camera.py) for a simple example of how to use these classes with a ZED camera.
-The main difference with the regular workflow is that instead of instantiating a `Zed2i` object, you now have to first create a `MultiprocessRGBPublisher` with the class and its kwargs, and then one or more `MultiprocessRGBReceiver`s.
+The main difference with the regular workflow is that instead of instantiating a `Zed` object, you now have to first create a `MultiprocessRGBPublisher` with the class and its kwargs, and then one or more `MultiprocessRGBReceiver`s.

 > :information_source: Similar to how regular `RGBCamera`s behave, `MultiprocessRGBReceiver`s will block until a new image is available.